normal-platinum/MKW-Map/README.md

 3) Edit!
 (Obsidian Leaflet Tips)
 	- While in editing view, you can change parameters of the map.
 In order to view the map, either toggle reader view or click outside the code block.
 	- Be careful when dragging the map, as markers can also be dragged.
 	- Please do NOT "Convert to Code Block"!
-This converts marker's JSON to YAML, which will cause that marker to not appear on the website.
+This converts the marker's JSON to YAML, which will cause that marker to not appear on the website.
 4) Publish Your Changes
 	1) Commit changes to your fork.
 It's a good idea to do this regularly, especially if you are working collaboratively
 	2) When your fork reaches a finished state, submit a Pull Request to merge your changes into the main branch.
 Please describe exactly what you changed!

 ## Contributions wanted
 - Large Undertakings
-	- Automated translating between Obsidian Leaflet YAML and Leaflet.js format
-	- Github site to display the map on web (Leaflet.js)
 	- More convenient way to contribute markers
-	- Marker sorting (type of Yoshi's location, tracks/routes active)
+	- More marker metadata (tracks/routes active, spawn probabilities)
 - P Switch Missions and Peach Medallions
 - Yoshi's Drive-Throughs, Snack Bars, Food Trucks, and Vending Machines
 - Track/Route/Rally Checkpoints